EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 * `last/latest`: identifies the newest backup in the catalog
 * `first/oldest`: identifies the oldest backup in the catalog
+* `last-failed`: identifies the newest failed backup in the catalog

 Using those keywords with Barman commands allows you to execute actions without knowing the exact ID of a backup for a server.